rlangc/Instructional-Design-and-Technology/README.md

 ### About the Program

-The WVU IDT program integrates **instructional theory, research, and educational technology** to prepare designers for real-world learning environments.
-This work reflects applied learning across topics such as **program evaluation, visual literacy, social media integration, and instructional strategy**.
+The **Instructional Design and Technology (IDT) Master’s program at West Virginia University** was a research-based, application-focused graduate program that prepared students to design and deliver learning in online and hybrid environments.
+The program integrated **instructional theory**, **learning research**, and **educational technology**, preparing graduates to become adaptive, data-driven designers in education, corporate training, and government learning ecosystems.

+Although the program was formally **discontinued in 2023** following a university-wide academic transformation initiative, this repository documents the **rigorous coursework, applied projects, and instructional strategies** developed as part of the program.

+Graduates gained practical skills in:
+- Designing, developing, and implementing online and blended instruction
+- Evaluating learning platforms and instructional systems
+- Applying learning theories to real-world design challenges
+- Integrating visual and multimedia literacy
+- Addressing legal and ethical considerations in digital education

 ### Highlights

 - 10 graduate courses completed
-- 4.0 GPA in final terms
+- 3.9 GPA in final terms
 - Capstone projects and applied design work in eLearning, evaluation, and online instruction
 - Tools used: **Articulate Storyline, Canvas LMS, Microsoft Teams, Adobe Creative Cloud, APA 7, SPSS**

----
+<h2></h2>

-📬 For questions or collaboration, contact me at [Ryan.Lang.C@gmail.com](mailto:Ryan.Lang.C@gmail.com)
+For questions or collaboration, contact me at [Ryan.Lang.C@gmail.com](mailto:Ryan.Lang.C@gmail.com)